 On Jun, 11 2021

 A contact center can be a complex and dynamic work environment.
 That’s why tracking the workday of each agent through a WFM software solution, also known as schedule adherence, continues to increase in popularity.
-Here are a few reasons why agent adherence matters in the contact center and why a WFM analyst relies on adherence metrics to improve staffing and planning.
+Here are a few reasons why schedule adherence is important in the contact center and why a WFM analyst relies on adherence metrics to improve staffing and planning.

 Adherence information can explain contact center trends – Place yourself in the role of a WFM analyst for a moment.
 You come back from lunch and the volume of pending customer chats has increased substantially.
 Why?
 Take a moment and look at the adherence information.
 You see that one chat agent is late returning from their break and another chat agent got pulled into a meeting.
 Because of this, it’s pretty clear that customer chat volume didn’t actually spike.
 Instead, the agents working chat were out of schedule adherence and customer conversations weren’t happening.
 Adherence data provides immediate intelligence on situations so a WFM analyst can make the right adjustments instantly.